 Made without ammonia, so it doesn't smell overwhelming when you apply it.
 Formula has been revamped to include keratin and silk amino acid.
 Most shades look natural.
-One of the more affordable permanent hair colors on the market today.
+One of the more affordable permanent hair colors available today.

-Not the best choice for making drastic changes, such as brunette to blond.
-Some shades tend to fade faster than others.
-Won't color well for all users with very gray hair.
+Not good for drastic changes, such as brunette to blond.
+Some shades may fade faster than others.
+May not color well for some users with very gray hair.

 Doesn't contain parabens, ammonia, and other artificial additives that can be harsh on hair and skin.
-Made with plant-based ingredients that are nourishing and moisturizing to hair.
+Made with plant-based ingredients that are nourishing and moisturizing for hair.
 Scent isn't overpowering.
-Many repeat uses brag about natural-looking results.
+Many repeat users love its natural-looking results.
 Cruelty-free.

 Price falls on the higher end of the scale.
 Some shades look brassy or too red on some users.
-May not cover stubborn gray.
+May not cover stubborn grays.

 Going gray?
 No worries!
 Changing your hair color is a quick and easy way to achieve a fresh new look.
 More than a third of adult women and a tenth of adult men in the U.S. opt to cover their gray with chemical color, in fact.
 Treatments range from occasional temporary rinses to monthly root touch-ups.